AndrewMurtagh/fovs/README.md

 TODO

 - [ ] Preset camera views should get the centroid of the bounding box of all elements in the scene rather than 0,0,5

+- [ ] Preset views but with top and bottom views.

+- [ ] Dark theme.